loopstick/ESP32_V2_Tutorial/README.md

 ![ESP32V2_MotorServoNeoPixel_bb.png](/examples/ESP32V2_MotorServoNeoPixel/ESP32V2_MotorServoNeoPixel_bb.png)

 Let's combine circuits and code for the DC motor, servo, and Neopixel!!
-In this example EVERYTHING is running on 5V from from power supply and we're using the L298 terminal block as a way to connect all the power and grounds leads to one another.
+In this example EVERYTHING is running on 5V from from power supply and we're using the L298 terminal block as a way to connect ALL the power and grounds leads to one another.

 example code:
 - [EESP32V2_MotorServoNeoPixel.ino](/examples/ESP32V2_MotorServoNeoPixel/ESP32V2_MotorServoNeoPixel/ESP32V2_MotorServoNeoPixel.ino)